Tuesday, May 28, 2013

-And the Mets aren't dicks about their few-and-far-between achievements, either:
+And the Met fans usually aren't dicks about their few-and-far-between achievements, either:

 Spurs even sold a DVD of a 4-4 draw with Arsenal at Highbury, one where they did came back from 4-2 down after 88 minutes.
 That's right: Tottenham sold a DVD of a tie game.
 This has led Arsenal fans to have a pisstake or two.

 1. The real "Tottenham of New York" are the Rangers.
-Which, at first, makes no sense, until you realize that Tottenham are an older club than Arsenal (1882 to 1886), and achieved success first (1901 to 1930), but have had a pretty pathetic history (Tottenham, no League titles in 52 years and just 2 in 131; Rangers, 1 League title in 73 years and 4 in 87).
+Which, at first, makes no sense, until you realize that Tottenham are an older club than Arsenal (1882 to 1886), and achieved success first (winning a major trophy in 1901, as opposed to 1930), but have had a pretty pathetic history (Tottenham, no League titles in 52 years and just 2 in 131; Rangers, 1 League title in 73 years and 4 in 87).